Terrimarie/BookRoom/README.md

 **Add book feature** - Allow the user to add the books name, author, due date, mark as urgent and select the add book button.

 ## Features Left to Implement
+I started a delete_confirmation page so that the user would get a message saying are you sure you want to delete?
+This is a future feature too be finished.

 ## Technologies